aidan-duggan/while-gaming/_drafts/clubs.md

 For Golf; gameplay, social opportunities*, facilities, community and wellness.
 For Board Games; social, diverse games, intellectual, learning and support.

-This clear that all of these are social pursuits, but its interesting that board games does not mention community.
-This does match my personal experience, with groups feeling fragile and where you might actually know others names.
+Its clear that all of these are social pursuits, but its interesting that board games does not mention community.
+This does match my personal experience, with groups feeling fragile, where you might actually know others names.
 Development and competition are also interesting alternatives to diversity and learning.
-Competitions and development go hand in hand, and work well when playing the same game repeatedly, boardgame groups generally play a variety of games, so a focus on learning makes more sense, and I've never seen competition outside the game being played.
-Facilities and wellness are clearly fit golf given its outdoor aspect and require club house and course, often Bridge clubs play in Golf club houses!
+Competitions and development go hand in hand, and work well when playing the same game repeatedly, board game groups generally play a variety of games, so a focus on learning makes more sense, and I've never seen competition outside the game being played.
+Facilities and wellness clearly fit golf given its outdoor aspect and required club house and course, often Bridge clubs play in Golf club houses!

 Thoughts?

 I think the biggest word that stands out to me is structure, while groups I've been involved in have had some structure, it was never written down and even then was very basic.
 I think from structure comes things like community, competition and development (it is harder to develop in an unstructured environment).
 So could there be an opportunity here for a board game group that tries to model some of the traits that have made Bridge such an enduring hobby?
 Could explicit community focused structure, and elements of wider competition make for a successful group?

-*In the longer form ChatGPT highlighted the networking aspect of Golf in particular, clearly picking up Next time...
+*In the longer form ChatGPT highlighted the networking aspect of Golf in particular, clearly picking up on many business advice columns...
+Next time...
 Does well